Den3er/Vulcun-Inventory-Helper/README.md

 # Vulcun Inventory Helper
 Hey lazy man!
 Do you want some help to disenchanting your items?
 This userscript for vulcun.com website to extend the functionality of inventory.
-Actually the best way to calculate profits and auto-disenchanting items without wasting your time ;).
+Actually the best way to calculate profits and auto-disenchanting items without wasting your time.

-If you have any suggestions, feel free to email me at den3er@gmail.com, or use the feedback funtion on github.
+If you have any suggestions use the feedback funtion on github.

 ![](https://raw.githubusercontent.com/Den3er/vulcun-inventory-helper/master/ice-king.gif)